 Although Francis of Assisi was canonized two years after he died in 1226, no pope had ever selected that name.
 Cardinal Bergoglio’s choice was innovative (patron of ecology), yet traditional (Francis and Catherine of Siena are co-patrons of Italy).
-Pope Francis will certainly have more to say about his namesake when he visits Assisi on October 4, the feast of Saint Francis of Assisi.

 A new papal style and new priorities have clearly emerged.
 Indeed, in one of the general congregations before the conclave, Cardinal Bergoglio stated that the Church needs to be less “self-referential” and more focused on calling attention to Jesus than to itself.
 Francis of Assisi could not have agreed more strongly.